Residents of Charlotte County, Virginia file bankruptcy in Virginia Western District Bankruptcy Court

-Before COVID, you'd normally have to go there in person at least once to meet with the bankruptcy trustee for your 341 hearing.
-During the Coronavirus pandemic, those meetings were typically done by phone.
-Many coudts are still allowing that.
+Pre-COVID, you had to go to court, in person, at least once to meet with the bankruptcy trustee for your 341 hearing.
+During the Coronavirus pandemic, those meetings were typically done by phone or zoom.
+A few courts may still allow that.

 Online Filing (eSR)Online Filing - Virginia Western District Bankruptcy Court

 You're in luck!
 The Virginia Western District Bankruptcy Court offers online filing!
 About one quarter of the nation's bankruptcy courts have started to offer electronic filing (eSR) for debtors not represented by an attorney.
 Your court is on the leading edge of this exciting new option!
 Click here to learn more about how to file online with the Virginia Western District Bankruptcy Court.

 Before you file, there are three kinds of information you'll need to get from the court's website:

 1. Info on Filing Without an AttorneyCourt "Pro Se" Info